Rugby league in Western Australia: NRL and State of Origin series in Perth

+West Coast Pirates (2012–2020)

+In 2012, the WARL launched the West Coast Pirates as the Perth bid team for an NRL licence.
+West Coast competed in the SG Ball Cup instead of the WA Reds.
+This bid collapsed due to COVID-19 pandemic and the emergence of a new bid from West Australian backed Cash Converters and the North Sydney Bears to form the Perth Bears.

 The National Rugby League played a double-header at Perth Stadium in round 1 of the 2018 NRL season in front of 38,842 fans.

 In recent years State of Origin series matches between Queensland and New South Wales have been showcased in Perth in an effort to grow the code's audience, attracting fans from across the country.
 The second match of the 2019 State of Origin series between New South Wales and Queensland was played at Perth Stadium on 23 June 2019 and marked the first Origin game to be played in Western Australia.
 New South Wales defeated Queensland 38–6 in front of a record crowd for the code in the state of 59,721 spectators.
 The second match of the 2022 State of Origin series was also played in Perth, attracting an attendance of 59,358.

+Perth Bears NRL bid (2024)

+In August 2024, the North Sydney Bears and a Western Australian consortium headed by Cash Converters founders the Cumins family, signed off on an agreement to lodge an application for the Perth Bears to enter a team in the 2027 NRL season.
+The logo will be red, white and black with yellow as a nod to the Western Reds.

+On 9 October 2024, the bid was formally rejected by ARL Commission Chairman Peter V'landys, although there remained an option for a Western Australian-based team to enter the league, independent of the bid consortium.

+On 24 April 2025, the NRL agreed to a $50 million deal with the Western Australian Government, thereby securing the return of the Bears to the competition after 28 years, along with the return of a Perth team to top-flight rugby league after 30 years.

+The team was officially announced as the Perth Bears on 9 May 2025.

 Governing body

-The Western Australia Rugby League (WARL) is responsible for administering the game of rugby league in Western Australia.
+NRL Western Australia is responsible for administering the game of rugby league in Western Australia.
 Western Australia is an Affiliated State of the overall Australian governing body the Australian Rugby League.